StefanWallin/imganom/README.md

 Current Status
 ==============
+* 2012-08-29: URL Routing with Sinatra is working.
+Small naive test suite is rolling.
+All logic is dummy functions.
+Installation of pdiff in dev env initiated.
+The API specification is updated with API-keys

-This project is just started as of 2012-08-22.
+* 2012-08-22: This project is just started as of 2012-08-22.
 The only asset currently existing is this project outline.
 Leave a comment on it if you have any opinions!

 The plans is for this software to be used in a Quality Assurance environment being fed screenshots